-Bright white kitchen cabinets have become so ubiquitous that they’re on par with subway tiles.
-But if warmth is what you crave, the stark shade might not be your best option.
-Instead, may we suggest its less cool (er, undertone-wise) relative?
-Tinged with hints of gray or yellow, off-white gets a shabby-chic reputation, but don’t let its patina fool you: The shade can look contemporary when paired with the perfect backsplash, countertop, and lighting.
-Funky metals like copper and super-blonde woods are a step in the right direction when it comes to putting an edgy spin on off-white kitchen cabinets, as you’ll see in these spaces.
+Bright white cabinetry in the kitchen has become so ubiquitous that it’s on par with the ever-present subway tile.
+But if warmth is what you crave, a stark shade might not be your best bet.
+Instead may we suggest its less cool (undertone-wise!) relative?
+Off-white has a shabby-chic reputation, but it can skew more modern when paired with the perfect backsplash, countertop, or lighting.
+Funky metals like copper and superblond woods are a step in the right direction when it comes to putting an edgy spin on off-white kitchen cabinets, as you’ll see in these spaces.

 Pare Down to Natural Materials

 Wood has a way of making this color look organic.
-Take Rachel Craven’s kitchen, where the cabinetry plays nicely with light butcher-block counters.
-To keep it from feeling too yellow, the open shelves are stocked with a collection of dark wood, woven, and terra-cotta bowls.
+Take Rachel Craven’s kitchen, where the off-white cabinets play nicely with light butcher block counters.
+To keep it from feeling too yellow, the open shelves are stocked with a collection of dark wood, woven, and terracotta bowls.

 Make Brass the Focal Point